Anna Sewell

-Anna Sewell (/ˈsjuːəl/; 30 March 1820 – 25 April 1878) was an English novelist.
-She is known as the author of the 1877 novel Black Beauty, her only published work, which is considered one of the top ten best selling novels for children, although the author intended the work for an adult audience.
-Sewell died only five months after Black Beautys publication, having lived long enough to see her only novel become a success.
+Anna Sewell (/ˈsjuːəl/; 30 March 1820 – 25 April 1878) was an English novelist who wrote the 1877 novel Black Beauty, her only published work.
+It is considered one of the top ten best-selling novels for children, although the author intended it for adults.
+Sewell died only five months after the publication of Black Beauty, but long enough to see her only novel become a success.

 Biography

 Early life

 Sewell was born on March 30, 1820, in Great Yarmouth, Norfolk, into a devout Quaker family.
 Her father was Isaac Phillip Sewell (1793–1879), and her mother, Mary Wright Sewell (1798–1884), was a successful author of children's books.
 She had one sibling, a younger brother named Philip.
 The children were largely educated at home by their mother due to a lack of money for schooling.

 In 1822, Isaac's business, a small shop, failed and the family moved to Dalston, London.
 Life was difficult for the family, and Isaac and Mary frequently sent Philip and Anna to stay with Mary's parents in Buxton, Norfolk.

 In 1832, when she was twelve, the family moved to Stoke Newington and Sewell attended school for the first time.
 At fourteen, Sewell slipped and severely injured her ankles.
 For the rest of her life, she could not stand without a crutch or walk for any length of time.
 For greater mobility, she frequently used horse-drawn carriages, which contributed to her love of horses and concern for the humane treatment of animals.